r0m3c/My_Portfolio_Website/README.md

 ## Portfolio Description
 <p>
     Hello 👋, my name is Leandro Gamarra.
-Welcome to my documented process of how I built my very own Portfolio Wbsite.
+Welcome to my documented process of how I built my very own Portfolio Website.
 What drove me to build this website, was the sense of not having a way where possible recruiters could learn more about who I am as a person and a place where they could see what projects I've built, all in one place.
 Yes, they could look at my resume, but I think it'd be better to have a visual of my resume, which is what I did with this website.
 I hope you enjoy my website.
 </p>

 ## Website Background